Mub1532/steam-game-detector/README.md

 ![PUGB](/screenshots/pubg.png?raw=true "PUBG") ![CSGO](/screenshots/csgo.png?raw=true "CSGO") ![Bloons](/screenshots/bloons.png?raw=true "BLOONS") ![No Game Icon](/screenshots/noico.png?raw=true "No Game Icon")

+## How do I Request Game Icons

+As you can see in the pictures, the last image shows me playing forza, however the icon is the dafault Steam icon, this is because i havent added that icon to the Discord Application, If you would like a game icon, you can request one in the Discord server listed at the bottom of the page.

 ## Hold on.
 Windows says: Windows protected your pc, is this a virus?

 No, its because i have not signed the application with windows, because that costs a lot of money